openearth/aeolis-python/docs/model.rst

 Infiltration
 ^^^^^^^^^^^^
-Exploratory model runs of the unsaturated soil with the HYDRUS1D (:cite:`Simunek1998`) hydrology model show that the increase of the volumetric water content to saturation is almost instantaneous with rising tide.
+Infiltration is represented by an exponential decay function that is governed by a drying time scale :math:`T_{\mathrm{dry}}`.Exploratory model runs of the unsaturated soil with the HYDRUS1D (:cite:`Simunek1998`) hydrology model show that the increase of the volumetric water content to saturation is almost instantaneous with rising tide.
 The drying of the beach surface through infiltration